The Story behind the Sway profile for Manjaro ARM2020-07-20

 launch_chromium_widevine.sh).
 This application will allow you to consume DRM protected media content on the Internet from sites such as Netflix, Amazon Prime Video or even Spotify on your Pinebook Pro.

 If you want to try out the Sway image feel free to head over to the download URLs given above.
-For feedback and suggestions please head over to the Manjaro ARM forum and open a topic here, or add your comment to the existing Sway Profile discussion.
+For feedback and suggestions please head over to the Manjaro ARM forum and open a topic here, or check out the existing Sway Profile discussion.